DonaldWhyte/intro-to-deeplearning/contents.md

 <!-- .slide: data-background="images/nvidia_deep_learning.png" -->

 [NEXT]
-### Issues with Deep Learning
+### Core Issue with Deep Learning
 ##### (until 2006)

-* Computationally expensive to train
+* Backpropagation could not train deep networks
-* Models have a tendency to overfit training data
-* Lack of *convergence* in weights
+* Lack of convergence of weights in early layers
-* Meant deep networks were useless in the real world
-    - no better than random initialisation of weights
+* Vanishing gradient problem
+* Deep networks contain much more neurons/connections
+  - very expensive to train

 _note_
+Early layers' weights were no better than random initialisation.

 The earliest layers in a deep network simply weren't learning useful representations of the data.
 In many cases they weren't learning anything at all.